⚠️ Prefer to read a formal version of the same topic? head down here

 Now, the creative things Marketers did, not only attracted people who can be enticed and converted to a customer but also a vast majority of them who will never become one, because they just don't have a requirement for the particular product or service.

 Next, if a Marketer just applied the lead based marketing technique in B2B transactions where a lead is not just one person but 10-15 people, who make collective buying decision, things starts to become iffy.
 Why?
 Everyone had their own opinion, and their needs had to be met differently.
-The lead based marketing never satisfied.
+The lead based marketing never satisfied the conflicting needs.

 Is there a solution to the problem?

 You betcha!
 When this issue started happening more often some superhero marketers did, what they had to.
 They declared war on conventional b2b marketing practices.
 And they conquered.
 What was the secret armour in their arsenal - adding account-based (finally huh) to everything they did ?.
 And thus was born Account-based Marketing.
 And that's how the funnel inverted.